wpallstars/fix-plugin-does-not-exist-notices/README.md

 The plugin works by:
 1. Filtering the `all_plugins` array to add missing plugins
-2. Adding a custom "Remove Reference" action link via `plugin_action_links`
+2. Adding a custom "Remove Notice" action link via `plugin_action_links`
 3. Adding helpful notifications near error messages
 4. Providing a secure method to remove plugin references from the database

 ## Changelog

+### 1.6.14
+* Updated documentation to consistently use "Remove Notice" instead of "Remove Reference"
+* Added design file extensions to .gitignore (.pxd, .afdesign, .afphoto, .afpub)
+* Improved explanation of how the plugin works
+* Ensured consistent terminology across all documentation

 ### 1.6.13
 * Code cleanup and optimization